facebookincubator/ForgeArmory/docs/ttp-dev.md

 #### Execution

 The execution blocks contain the core TTP logic.
 A single execution block may be sufficient for simple TTPs such as atomics, which contain a single procedure.
 For complex TTPs, the core logic should be broken up across multiple steps or sub-TTPs.
-In general, if the core logic implements multiple procedures or the procedure can be reasonably broken up into smaller steps, then refactoring the code into smaller steps will make it easier to maintain.
+In general, if the core logic implements multiple procedures or the procedure can be reasonably divided, refactoring into smaller steps will enhance maintainability.

 Code that is likely to be reused in other TTPs should be placed in a sub-TTP and imported where needed.
 It's much easier to maintain building blocks than to change the same (reimplemented) code in multiple places.
 Some good candidates for sub-TTPs include assessment and shaping operations, where you're likely to check if commonly used prerequisites are available, install commonly used tools, or tamper with security controls prior to the primary execution block.